Miami dolphins

 The Miami heat advantage is substantial and should be weighted heavily in your survivor pool decision-making.
 In 2024, the Dolphins went 7-2 at home, outscoring opponents by an average of 11.6 points.
 Their early-season home games (September/October) saw even larger margins, with an average victory of 14.3 points.
 Teams traveling from colder climates or the West Coast particularly struggle with the humidity and heat.
 When Miami hosts northern teams early in the season, they become one of the most reliable survivor picks in the NFL.

 Yes, the defensive changes merit caution.
-The departure of Christian Wilkins in 2024 free agency created a void that rookies Kenneth Grant and Derrick Harmon will need to fill.
-Their run defense ranked 16th in 2024 and could regress further with inexperienced players in key roles.
-When evaluating the Dolphins for your survivor pool, pay particular attention to the opponent's rushing attack.
-Teams with powerful running games could exploit Miami's defensive front, making the Dolphins a riskier survivor pick against run-heavy opponents like Baltimore, San Francisco, or Philadelphia.
+The departure of Jalen Ramsey and Christian Wilkins leaves Miami’s secondary and defensive line less proven.
+The cornerback group, led by Kendall Sheffield and rookie Jason Marshall Jr., lacks Ramsey’s lockdown ability, and the run defense (16th in 2024) could regress further with inexperienced players like Kenneth Grant.
+However, Minkah Fitzpatrick’s elite play at safety could offset some concerns against pass-heavy teams.
+When evaluating the Dolphins for your survivor pool, pay particular attention to the opponent’s rushing attack.
+Teams with powerful running games could exploit Miami’s defensive front, making the Dolphins a riskier pick against run-heavy opponents like Baltimore, San Francisco, or Philadelphia.

 References